selner/scooper/README.md

 * --exclude-moz, -em : Include moz.com data in the final result set.
 *--exclude-quantcast, -eq : Include quantcast.com uniq visitors data in the final result set.
 *--exclude-crunchbase, -ec : Include TechCrunch's Crunchbase data in the final result set.
 *--moz-access-id, -mozid : Your Moz.com API access ID value.
 If you do not have one, Moz data will be excluded.
-Learn more about Moz.com access IDs at [http://moz.com/products/api].
+Learn more at [http://moz.com/products/api].
 *--moz-secret-key, -mozkey : Your Moz.com API secret key value.
 If you do not have one, Moz data will be excluded.
-Learn more about Moz.com access IDs at [http://moz.com/products/api].
+Learn more at [http://moz.com/products/api].
 * --crunchbase-api-id, -n : Your Crunchbase API key value.
 If you do not have one, Crunchbase data will be excluded.
-Learn more about Moz.com access IDs at [http://developer.crunchbase.com].
+Learn more at [http://developer.crunchbase.com].
 *  --verbose, -v : Show debug statements and other information.
 *  --verbose-api-calls, -va : Show API calls in verbose mode.
 *  --help, -h: Display this help banner